Te Tauri

-Te Tauri was an early 19th-century Maori rangatira (chieftain) of the Ngāti Te Rangiita hapū of Ngāti Tūwharetoa from the region around Lake Taupō, New Zealand.
+Te Tauri was an early 19th-century Māori rangatira (chieftain) of the Ngāti Te Rangiita hapū of Ngāti Tūwharetoa from the region around Lake Taupō, New Zealand.
 He is remembered as a prominent leader and powerful warrior.

 Life

 Te Tauri was the son of Pipiri and grandson of Te Rangi-tua-mātotoru, paramount chief of Tūwharetoa.
 He had two sisters, Nohopapa and Te Mare, who married Mananui Te Heuheu Tūkino II and had children, including Te Heuheu Tūkino II's eventual successor, Te Heuheu Tūkino IV.
 In turn, Te Tauri married Te Heuheu Tūkino II's sister Hurihia, a prominent leader and priestess in her own right.

 Sometime after 1822, three chiefs, Pataua, Te Hau o Taranaki, and Wahineiti led a war party of Ngāti Maru through the Taupō region on their way back from Te Rauparaha and Te Rangihaeata’s attack on Kapiti Island.
 As a result of an old vendetta, they attacked Pūkawa, Motutaiko Island, and Motutere, desecrating the graves of rangatira, including Te Rangi-tua-mātotoru.
 When the chiefs of Tūwharetoa gathered at Motutere to discuss how to respond to this attack, Te Tauri emerged as the most prominent advocate for inaction, arguing that, since the war party had violated tapu, they were doomed to die whatever happened.
 Te Heuheu II however, strenuously pushed for Tūwharetoa to take action.
 Te Heuheu got his way and led a war party which inflicted a major defeat on Ngāti Maru.
 Te Tauri's prediction also proved to be correct to Māori eyes, as Wahineiti eventually died on route to his home.
-In the laments of his Ngāti Raukawa people, the death of Wahineiti is attributed not to any weapon but to Makutu.
+In the laments of his Ngāti Raukawa people, the death of Wahineiti is attributed not to any weapon but to mākutu (vengeful spirits).